ChristophSchmidl/books/README.md

 ## Time management and organization

-- [x] Pomodoro Technique Illustrated: Can You Focus - Really Focus - for 25 Minutes? by Staffan Noteberg
+- [x] Pomodoro Technique Illustrated: Can You Focus - Really Focus - for 25 Minutes? by **Staffan Noteberg**
 	* German version: Die Pomodoro-Technik in der Praxis: Der einfache Weg, mehr in kürzerer Zeit zu erledigen
-- [ ] The Pomodoro Technique: The Acclaimed Time-Management System That Has Transformed How We Work
+- [ ] The Pomodoro Technique: The Acclaimed Time-Management System That Has Transformed How We Work by **Francesco Cirillo**
 	* **Bookmark:**  Page 69 - HOW CAN WE ARRANGE FOR EVERYONE TO ATTEND A MEETING?
+- [ ] Pragmatic Thinking and Learning: Refactor Your Wetware (Pragmatic Programmers) by **Andy Hunt**